omid-khosravi/DEMSimulations/README.md

 # DEMSimulations
-Here are some examples of molecular simulations and DEM( Discrete Element Method) we use PhasicFlow!!
+Here are some examples of molecular simulations and DEM( Discrete Element Method) /n we use PhasicFlow!!/n
 For copyrights please Check https://cemf.ir